ssarrayya/ssarrayya.github.io/README.txt

 Using this template by the Author below, I have made adjustments to for my Portfolio.
 Feel free to reuse my adjustments.
 If you have any corrections, please make a pull request.
-You can contact me throught the contact section too if you have any questions.
+You can contact me throught the contact section too, if you have any questions.